dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 ### Most common errors

--   For any `column name` settings, please ensure that:
+-   For any column-renaming settings (e.g.`altitudecol`, `tempcol`, `headingcol`), please ensure that:

     1.  the named column is **contained within the input dataset**
     2.  the column name has been **spelled with complete accuracy**

     or an error will be returned and processing will stop.
 Check the logs for the list of column names in the input dataset.

--   Any `column` settings can be bugged by a column name with two (and, sometimes, one) periods: for example, 'altitude.col.xyz' could not be recognized.
+-   Any of the column-renaming settings can be bugged by a column name with two (and, sometimes, one) periods: for example, 'altitude.col.xyz' could not be recognized.
 To solve this bug, any column containing a period must be duplicated (instead of renamed) with the new name `altitude/temperature/heading`.

--   `Filter by Time Interval` must be numeric, expressing the number of minutes.
+-   **Filter by Time Interval** must be numeric, expressing the number of minutes.
 If the provided interval is greater than 60, the data will be returned with a warning.

 ### Null or error handling